This page describes the eT_launch

 -ks, --keep-scratch

-Tells eT_launch
+Tells eT_launch.py

 to not delete scratch when finished.